-The functional role of the Deputy-Chief is as a Councillor and to provide support and assistance to the Chief.
-Essentially, the Deputy-Chief assumes only those roles delegated by the Chief or by Council Resolution in the event the Chief is unable to delegate roles.
-These may include longer term absences of the Chief, such as in times of illness.
+The functional role of the Deputy-Chief is to be a Councillor and to provide support and assistance to the Chief in the event that the Chief is unable to delegate roles.
+In longer term absences (ie: in times of illness) roles will be delegated by a Resolution of Council.

-Mandated to sit on the 2013 Boundary Claim Trust Board and Land Claim Settlement Trust Boards.
+Mandated to sit on the 2013 Boundary Claim Trust Board and Land Claim Settlement Trust Board..